Henry Huttleston Rogers: Death

 On May 19, 1909, Rogers died suddenly of a stroke.
 It was less than six weeks before full operations were scheduled to begin on his Virginian Railway.
 After a funeral at the Church of the Messiah in Manhattan, his body was transported to Fairhaven by a New York, New Haven and Hartford Railroad train.
-He was interred beside Abbie in Fairhaven's Riverside Cemetery.
+He was interred beside Abbie in Fairhaven's Riverside Cemetery in a mausoleum designed by Charles Brigham after an Ancient Greek temple to Minerva.